iov-one/iov-core/docs/ARCHITECTURE.md

 }
 ```

-If those members should be exposed, use a defensive copy getter method, since there is no neneral way to make mutable objects immutable.
+If those members should be exposed, use a defensive copy getter method,
+since there is no general way to make mutable objects immutable.

 ```ts
 class Foo {